DistributedComponents/disel/README.md

 ## Proof Size Statistics

 Section 5.2 and Table 1 describe the size of our development.
-Those obtained by using `coqwc` tool on manually dissected files, according to our vision of what should count as a program, spec or a proof.
+Those were obtained by using the `coqwc` tool on manually dissected files, according to our vision of what should count as a program, spec, or a proof.
 These numbers might slightly differ from reported in the paper due to the evolution of the project since the last submission.